napframework/nap/docs/doxygen/markdown/01_gettingstarted.md

 }
 ```

-Now add your own resource, for example an audio file on disk:
+Now add your own resource, in this case an audio file that is loaded from disk:

 ```
 {